Waynesburg Yellow Jackets football: 1980–2000

 Through the 1980s and 1990s, Waynesburg achieved several milestones, including its 300th victory in 1983.
 The 1983 team was populated by NAIA All-American running back Otto Birkhead, team MVP Kevin Jozwiakowski, and veteran defensive back Steven Burchianti, whom the Indiana Inquirer described as one of "the best of the group."
 The signature win of the 1983 season was a 23–6 victory over Duquesne, highlighted by Burchianti’s fumble recovery and two interceptions.

 The team joined the Presidents’ Athletic Conference (PAC) in 1990 and captured its first PAC title in 1998.
 Major facility upgrades occurred in the late 1990s, including the construction of a new field house honoring Frank N. Wolf and the 4,000-seat John F. "Jack" Wiley Stadium.

-21st century
+21st Century

 The early 2000s marked a period of record-breaking performances, with quarterback Jeff Dumm setting multiple school records and leading the team to its first NCAA Division III Playoff appearance in 2003.
 Subsequent years featured more postseason appearances and individual accolades, including running back Robert Heller’s NCAA freshman rushing record and defensive end Mike Czerwien’s all-division NCAA career sacks record.

+Waynesburg has also made six appearances in ECAC Bowl games, which are postseason matchups organized by the Eastern College Athletic Conference (ECAC) primarily featuring programs from the Northeast and Mid-Atlantic regions.
+The Yellow Jackets earned their first ECAC Bowl victory in 2012, defeating Carnegie Mellon 28–24 in the ECAC Southwest Bowl.

 The Yellow Jackets have maintained numerous rivalries with their western Pennsylvania counterparts, namely with Geneva and Washington & Jefferson.

 Head coaches

-The team has had 21 head coaches since its first recorded football game in 1895.
-The current coach is Cornelius Coleman who first took the position for the 2022 season.
+The team has had 22 head coaches since its first recorded football game in 1895.
+The current coach is Larry Wilson who first took the position for the 2026 season.